mattcollier/noxious/README.md

 npm install
 ```
 The 'npm install' command will download all the required dependencies.
-#####Run noxious
+#####Run Noxious
 From inside the noxious folder do:
 ```
 npm start
 ```
 You should see the GUI appear.
 Within 30 seconds or so, you should see your 'Chat ID'
 appear next to the asterisk (*) in the upper left hand corner of the window.
-You may now
-provide your ID to another noxious user who can add you as a contact which initiates a 'contact
+You may now provide your Chat ID to another Noxious user who can add you as a
-request' process which facilitates the exchange of public keys.
+contact which initiates a 'contact request' process which facilitates the
+exchange of public keys.
 ###Support
 Please [submit an issue](https://github.com/mattcollier/noxious/issues).
 We can
 also be reached via irc at #noxious on freenode.